Skip to main content

 1. As a Stack Internal Enterprise admin, click Admin Settings in the left-hand menu.
 Click SCIM under the "ACCESS MANAGEMENT" heading.

-• SCIM Set to On to enable SCIM.
+• Click the Enable SCIM toggle to enable SCIM.

-• SCIM authorization bearer token Create a token (password) you'll later enter into the SCIM configuration on Entra ID.
-You can enter any string of characters, but be sure to follow best practices for creating a strong password.
+• Create an Authorization bearer token you'll later enter into the SCIM configuration on the IdP.
+You can enter any string of characters, but be sure to follow best practices for creating a strong token.
 Stack Internal Enterprise hides the value by default.
-Click Show password to view and copy the value.
+Click Show token to view and copy the value.

 Configure the Identity Provider